dawid628/pokemon-app-React/README.md

 # PokeSphere

 PokeSphere is a React-based single-page application that allows users to browse and explore information about various Pokemon characters.
 With a sleek design and user-friendly interface, PokeSphere is an engaging and intuitive platform for both fans and newcomers to the Pokemon universe.
+The application uses the free PokeAPI, which is available online [here](https://pokeapi.co/).

 ## Demo
 View a live demo of the application at: [PokeSphere](https://dawid628.github.io/pokemon-app-React/).